noiseprotocol/noise_spec/noise.md

 9. Handshake names
 =========================

-To produce a **handshake name** for `Initialize()` you add the names for the DH functions, cipher functions, and hash function to the handshake pattern name.
+To produce a **handshake name** for `Initialize()` you concatenate the names for the handshake pattern, the DH functions, the cipher functions, and the hash function.
 For example:

  * `Noise_XX_25519_AESGCM_SHA256`